-- 9.4.1 A Grant Award will be negotiated with those institutions that are selected through the evaluation process to have successful Applications.
+9.4.1 A Grant Award will be negotiated with those institutions that are selected through the evaluation process to have successful Applications.
 Submission of an Application confers no rights of Applicant to an award or to a subsequent Grant Award, if there is one.
 The issuance of this RFA does not guarantee that a Grant will ever be awarded.
-The Coordinating Board reserves the right to amend the terms and provisions of the RFA, negotiate with Applicant, add, delete, or modify the Grant and/or the terms of Application submitted, extend the deadline for submission of Application, or withdraw the RFA entirely for any reason solely at the Coordinating Board's discretion.
+The Coordinating Board reserves the right to amend the terms and provisions of the RFA, negotiate with Applicant, add, delete, or modify the Grant and/or the terms of Application submitted, extend the deadline for submission of

+Application, or withdraw the RFA entirely for any reason solely at the Coordinating Board's discretion.
 An individual Application may be rejected if it fails to meet any requirement of this RFA.
-The Coordinating Board may seek clarification from Applicant at any time, and failure to respond within three business days is cause for rejection of an Application. - 9.4.2 Upon issuance of a Grant Award resulting from this RFA, the term "Eligible Applicant" or "Applicant" shall have the same meaning as "Awarded Applicant".
+The Coordinating Board may seek clarification from Applicant at any time, and failure to respond within three business days is cause for rejection of an Application.
+Any additional terms and conditions resulting from subsequent reauthorization of the Perkins Act or subsequent amendments or regulation/guidance to the Perkins Act will be incorporated into the Grant Award.
+Any additional terms and conditions resulting from the grant award of Perkins funds from the Texas Education Agency to the Texas Higher Education Coordinating Board will also be incorporated into the Grant Award.

+9.4.2 Upon issuance of a Grant Award resulting from this RFA, the term "Eligible Applicant" or "Applicant" shall have the same meaning as "Awarded Applicant".
 Likewise, the terms "Request for Applications" and "Application" shall have the same meaning as the terms "Grant Award," "Grant," or "Contract."